ReDestroyDeR/E-Store-Otus-Final/README.md

 This is my final project for Otus Microservice architecture course
 Theme: E-Store

-Functionality: Authentication, Billing, Warehouse tracking, Order placement, Notifications and Delivery
+Functionality:
++ Authentication
++ Billing
++ Warehouse tracking
++ Order placement
++ Notifications
++ Delivery

 The system is based fully on Event Sourcing and Reactiveness.
 I chose Kafka as a Message broker and Project Reactor as reactive extensions provider for Java

 GraphQL API wasn't implemented and Product Aggregate doesn't fully work.
 There is also a big flaw in the processing of changes to the warehouse